 Quantification of lactate metabolism with [11C]lactate

-The available repertoire of PET tracers enables quantification of glucose, fatty acid, and amino-acid metabolism, but the measurement of lactate/lactic acid (2-hydroxypropanoate) metabolism in humans has not been performed directly.
-Lactate however is an important substrate for most tissues, including heart and brain, and altered lactate metabolism has been associated with insulin resistance and cancer.
-Furthermore, monocarboxylate transporters (Halestrap, 2013), which allow lactate to pass cell membranes, may be potential targets for diagnostics and drugs.
+The available repertoire of PET radiotracers enables quantification of glucose, fatty acid, and amino-acid metabolism.
+In addition to these, lactate (2-hydroxypropanoate) is an important substrate for most tissues, including heart and brain, and altered lactate metabolism has been associated with insulin resistance and cancer.
+Furthermore, monocarboxylate transporters (Halestrap, 2013), which allow lactate and acetate to pass cell membranes, may be potential targets for diagnostics and drugs.
 L-lactate functions as a signalling molecule: binding to hydroxycarboxylic acid receptor 1 (HCA1, GPR81) reduces [cAMP]; HCA1 is highly expressed in adipose tissue, where it downregulates lipolysis and increases storage functions (Ahmed et al., 2009, 2010).
 L-lactate functions as signalling molecule also in the brain (Lauritzen et al., 2014; Morland et al., 2015; Mosienko et al., 2015).
 Lactate metabolism can be assessed indirectly and directly using MR and PET imaging.

 Biochemistry of lactate